frankaye/flights-repo/README.md

 flights-app-test

-The flights-app-test is REST Assured based integration and unit testing project where flights-app is under test.
+The flights-app-test is a REST Assured based integration and unit testing project where flights-app is under test.

 flights-client

-The flights-client is curl commands line and the RESTEasy client which the manual testing and validation client.
+The flights-client uses curl commands line and the RESTEasy client which applies manual testing and validation clients.